modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 - Source markdown is readable/useable on github/gitlab/etc
 - Encourage separation between Guides/Docs
 - Encourage usage of inclusive language
-- Make sure there are no broken links
 - Allow for interactive demos (of ui elements)
 - Do as much work as possible during building
 - Ship with as little js as possible